Boom, FLAVOR. If I had one word to describe this habichuelas guisadas from scratch, that would be it.

 Sofrito For Habichuelas Guisadas

-For sofrito, I make it homemade.
+When I make sofrito, I usually work with large batches.
 It’s pretty easy to whip up and can be stored in the refrigerator or freezer in an air-tight close container or jar.
+That way, I have a month’s worth of sofrito on hand.

 You can also purchase pre-made sofrito, but fresh is always better.
 They either sell it in a jar or a tub in the frozen section of the grocery store.